 Types of servo motors

 Servos come in many sizes and in three basic types: positional rotation, continuous rotation, and linear.
 Regardless of the type of servo between PWM Hobby and Bi-directional serial, the servo formfactor can be in a variety of configurations.

 - Positional rotation servo: This is the most common type of servo motor.
-The output shaft rotates in about half of a circle, or 180 degrees.
+The output shaft rotates in about half of a circle or 180 degrees.
 It has physical stops placed in the gear mechanism to prevent turning beyond these limits to protect the rotational sensor.
 These common servos are found in Synthiam 's arms, legs, limbs, etc..
 For example, the JD or Six robots use these servos.